The article was last modified 3 March 2017.

 Everyone knows what "reward" and "punishment" mean.
 What is their difference from a positive and negative reinforcement?
 The reinforcement is made immediately after a correct or incorrect action.
 Punishment or reward may follow after some (perhaps even significant) time after the action.
 Psychologists and physiologists have proven that for learning positive or negative reinforcement is much more effective than reward or punishment that follow some time after the action.
 More about this read in a wonderful book by Karen Pryor "Don't Shoot the Dog!"
 A person, wanting to learn, does not need to be reinforced the way animal is.
 The realization that he or she acts (or thinks and reasons, assumes) correctly (or incorrectly) will be sufficient reinforcement.
 For example, you solve a problem and make a mistake.
 Will be much more useful if someone will correct you immediately after an error than if you incorrectly solve the problem, and the error is found during verification by the teacher a couple of days later.

 I had long ago discovered that when you study intensively you finally arrive at a stage when new information doesn`t stick in your head.
+And other information that does not require mental strain in its perception, does not require memorization, and is interesting, is still perceived without rejection.
+If you have come to the above-described condition, do not force yourself, try to analyze the information that has already been perceived, or take a break.
 For new knowledge to be digested time must pass, definite processes in the brain must take place, these processes are not felt by us, they also run, when we sleep.
 The conclusion - breaks from studies are necessary.

 Two - three foreign words are memorized easily, to learn ten words a day effort must be applied.
 The conclusion from this: study regulary.
 If you studied today, learned something, your brain is working in background, processing and digesting new information to make a long-term knowledge.
 But if you didn`t study it`s not working.